pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/oas/keyword-support.md

   "date": "2022-01-22"
 }
 ```
-and so will
+And so will
 ```json
 {
   "date": "2022-01-22"
 }
 ```
-and
+And
 ```json
 {
   "temperature": 25,  // <- wait, where did temperature come from?
   "unit": "C"         // ...and this!
 }
 ```
-and, funnily enough,
+And, funnily enough,
 ```json
 {}
 ```